Russia could block airlines from emission trading

 TRADE WARS

-Aeroflot said the law could cost it 800 million euros by 2025.
-It warned that the opposition could change its approach from "oral protestations" to "various forms of trade wars with the EU".
+Aeroflot said the law could cost it 800 million euros ($1.05 billion) by 2025.
+It warned that the opposition could change its approach from "oral protestations" to "various forms of trade wars with the EU."

 These could include both restrictions of European airlines in Russian airspace and the adoption of unilateral emission trading schemes of its own, the airline added.

-EU and Russian sources have indicated that no one wants the dispute to go that far, and the Russian transport ministry has said that a decision should be made by the United Nation's International Civil Aviation Organisation ICAO.L.
+EU and Russian sources have indicated that no one wants the dispute to go that far, and the Russian transport ministry has said that a decision should be made by the United Nation's International Civil Aviation Organization (ICAO).

 Aeroflot, around 53 percent owned by the Russian government, said it agreed that ideally ICAO was best placed to resolve the potential crisis.